 2. Go Bar Hopping

-Cleveland is full of dog friendly neighborhoods, but to get the most bang for your dog friendly buck, you’ll want to hit up the neighborhood just southeast of downtown, Ohio City.
+Cleveland is full of dog friendly neighborhoods, but to get the most bang for your dog friendly buck, you’ll want to hit up the neighborhood just southwest of downtown, Ohio City.
 Pretty much every patio in Ohio City is dog friendly, and a few of the bars allow dogs inside.
 Your best bet for good food and a dog friendly atmosphere is Nano Brew.
 The brewpub has a large patio with its own outdoor bar.
 The bar places several water bowls for dogs on the patio, so it’s a pretty popular destination for the dog-and-beer-loving crowd.

 3. Take a Scenic Hike

 Not only does Cleveland have one of the dog friendliest national parks in the U.S., the Cuyahoga Valley National Park where leashed dogs are welcome on every trail, its Metroparks offer many beautiful dog friendly trails.
 A favorite of my dog and I is the trail behind the Nature Center at the Rocky River Reservation in North Olmsted.
 This trail includes a long stairway leading you to one of the best views in Cleveland.
 The Nature Center also has a dog drinking fountain, a nice dog-friendly detail.